Galois representations on the cohomology of hyper-K\"{a}hler varieties: Motives

 \begin{remark} If $K'$ is any field extension of $K$, the group $\Gmot(\mathcal{M}_{K'})$ is a subgroup of finite index of $\Gmot(\mathcal{M})$, and there exists a finite field extension $K^{\dagger}$ of $K$ such that for any extension $K'/K^{\dagger}$ we have $\Gmot(\mathcal{M}_{K'})=\Gmot(\mathcal{M}_{K^{\dagger}})$, see \cite[\S3.1]{moonen17}.
 In particular $\Gmot(\mathcal{M}_{\CC})$ is a subgroup of finite index of $\Gmot(\mathcal{M})$. \end{remark}

 We will need to work with motives in families.
 For our purposes, it will be sufficient to treat the case in which the base field is $\mathbb{C}$.
 Let $S$ be a non-singular and connected complex quasi-projective variety.
-We will use the category $\mathrm{AM}/S$ of motives over $S$ defined in \cite[\S2.4]{FFZ}.
-The category $\mathrm{AM}/S$ is a semisimple, neutral tannakian, abelian category, and it is equipped with a realization functor $r\colon \mathrm{AM}/S\to \mathrm{VHS}_{\QQ}/S$ to the category of variations of $\QQ$-Hodge structures over $S$.
+We will use the category $\mathrm{AM}/S$ of families of motives over $S$ defined by Moonen \cite{moonen17}.
+The category $\mathrm{AM}/S$ is a semisimple, neutral tannakian, abelian category, and there is a realization functor $r\colon \mathrm{AM}/S\to \mathrm{VHS}_{\QQ}/S$ to polarized variations of $\QQ$-Hodge structures over $S$.